Eurozone Economic Outlook

 Eurozone Economy Data

 5 years of Eurozone economic forecasts for more than 30 economic indicators.

 Get a sample report showing all the data and analysis covered in our Regional, Country and Commodities reports.

 |Exchange Rate||1.23||0.65 %||Mar 15|

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

 Eurozone Economic News

-Activity in the industrial sector plunged in September, recording the largest contraction since December 2016.
+Activity in the industrial sector lost steam in December.